 In the center of the square is a statue of Lord Horatio Nelson, who led the navy in the defeat of the French and Spanish troops at Trafalgar.
 He stands on top of a column that is 218 feet tall.

-One fun fact about the square: it was long known for its masses of feral pigeons.
-It was estimated that at least 35,000 pigeons loitered in and around the square.
+One fun fact about the square: it used to be known for its masses of pigeons.
+In the late 20th century, it was estimated that at least 35,000 pigeons loitered in and around the square.
 Their droppings polluted and rotted the statues and fountains in Trafalgar.
-In 2001, the city outlawed the selling of birdfeed.
-In 2003 and 2007, the city passed laws outlawing the feeding of the birds.
-After a short time, the pigeons migrated elsewhere.
+So in 2001, the city outlawed the selling of birdfeed.
+Then, in 2003 and 2007, the city passed laws outlawing the feeding of the birds.
+After a short time, most of the pigeons migrated elsewhere.

 Like Westminster Abbey, the Tower of London goes back to the history changing year of 1066.
 The fortress was built by the Norman invader, Williams the Conqueror.
 The imposing structure was originally meant as a gateway to the city.
 By the 16th century, though, the tower became a main prison and the site of executions.

-The tower is also home to the crown jewels, including the world’s biggest clear-cut diamond, which you’ll be able to gawk at inside.
+The tower is also home to the crown jewels, including the world’s biggest clear-cut diamond, which you’ll be able to see on display inside.
 If you’re a gin drinker, you might recognize the beefeaters who have stood guard here at the tower ever since King Henry VIII appointed them.

 What makes the VIP Tower of London Tour special compared to a regular visit?

-With the VIP Tower of London Tour, you get early access before the crowds.
-You enjoy a private viewing of the Opening Ceremony and the chance to explore the Crown Jewels and other highlights in a more relaxed, intimate environment.
+With the VIP Tower of London Tour, you enjoy a private viewing of the Opening Ceremony and the chance to explore the Crown Jewels and other highlights in a more relaxed, intimate environment.
 Expert storytelling from a local guide brings the site’s rich history to life.